 Meeting Point: The tour commences at 10.00am in the foyer of the Keio Plaza Hotel located in the Shinjuku district.
-Check-in time is not until 3.00pm, however your luggage may be securely stored until we return from our day's program at 4.30pm.
+Check-in time is not until 3.00pm, however your luggage may be securely stored until we return from our day's program late this afternoon.